May 13, 2026

 Enrichment adds a statistically significant 3.8 points for Opus.
 For GPT-5.4, the same features produce a small but statistically significant decrease.

 The GPT-5.4 result is counterintuitive but consistent across all runs and both enrichment models.
-Our interpretation: section summaries and table captions are most useful for navigation.
-They let a model scanning a document's structure decide which sections warrant a full read, rather than having to retrieve and parse raw text to find that out.
-A model doing 21-plus searches per question benefits from that kind of navigational scaffolding.
-A model issuing 9 targeted keyword searches does not, and the extra summary text may occasionally pull retrieval toward paraphrased content rather than source figures.
+Section summaries and table captions are most useful as navigation signals: they let a model scanning the index decide which sections warrant a full read without having to retrieve and parse raw text first.
+A model making 21-plus searches per question gets real value from that.
+A model making 9 targeted keyword searches does not, and the extra summary text may occasionally pull retrieval toward paraphrased content rather than source figures.

 The other finding here: upgrading from gpt-4o-mini to gpt-5.4 for enrichment made no statistically significant difference (p = 0.10 for both models).
 The task of describing what a section contains and flagging its key figures is well within gpt-4o-mini's capability.
 There is no measurable return on using a frontier model for this step.